learn-co-curriculum/dsc-effect-sizes-pvalues-and-power-lab/README.md

 ## Objectives
 You will be able to:
-* Describe how effect size, sample size and p_value are related to each other.
+* Describe how effect size, sample size, and p_value are related to each other.
 * Use Welch's t-test for distributions that do not have a normality assumption.
-* Plot visualisations to confirm the calculations and intuitions towards p_value and effect size.
+* Plot visualizations to confirm the calculations and intuitions towards p_value and effect size.
-* Explain how with a same effect size, we may see different p_values with increasing number of simulations.
+* Explain how with the same effect size, we may see different p_values with an increasing number of simulations.

 ## Philosophical Review